Alfo-code/Quizzical/README.md

 This is a solution to a solo project from [Scrimba](https://www.scrimba.com).<br/>
 Solo projects are meant to challenge the skills you've learnt so far through the courses; there is no solution given by Scrimba.

+## The challenge

+- Build a quiz app using React
+- Make 2 screens (start & questions)
+- Fetch questions from the OTDB API
+- Tally correct answers after 'check answers' is clicked
+- Styled & polished (according to the Figma design file)
+- Add a 'try again' button

 ## Built with

 - HTML5